William Clapham: Fort Halifax

-On 5 June, 1756, Clapham left Fort Hunter with five companies, marching north along the Susquehanna River to select a suitable location for Fort Halifax.
-He picked a site near a large stand of pines which he planned to use for construction, close to a water-powered sawmill on Armstrong Creek.
+On 5 June 1756, Clapham left Fort Hunter with five companies (400 men), marching north along the Susquehanna River to select a suitable location for Fort Halifax.
+Clapham and his men marched from Harris's Ferry (present-day Harrisburg, Pennsylvania), while 18 bateaux and canoes loaded with materials traveled down the Susquehanna River, arriving on 11 June to start construction.
+Clapham picked a site near a large stand of pines which he planned to use for construction, close to a water-powered sawmill on Armstrong Creek.
 In a June 11 letter to Governor Morris, Clapham noted that the site he chose for the fort was appropriate because of "...the vast Plenty of Pine Timber at Hand, its nearness to Shamokin and a Saw within a Quarter of a Mile."
-In later correspondence he mentions the complete absence of roads along the river.Fort Halifax Park The Lenape village of Shamokin had been abandoned a few weeks earlier.
+In later correspondence he mentions the complete absence of roads along the river.
+The Lenape village of Shamokin had been abandoned a few weeks earlier.